 Sliders with King’s Hawaiian rolls and a savory double mustard and Vidalia onion sauce are piled high with shaved deli ham and melty Swiss.

-How To Make These Easy Baked Kings Hawaiian Ham And Swiss Sliders?
+How To Make Ham and Cheese Hawaiian Sliders?

-I will share that it is important to purchase the correct number of Hawaiian rolls to cover the surface area of the baking sheet.
-King's Hawaiian are sold in several different sized packages.
-I purchase one package containing 16 rolls, and another package containing 24 rolls.
+Make sure you purchase the correct number of Hawaiian rolls to cover the surface area of the baking sheet.
+King’s Hawaiian are sold in several different sized packages, typically in quantities of 12, 16, and 24.

 Once opened, the packages are pretty much ready to go all but for one “row of rolls” that must be detached and made to fit the sheet pan.
 But that is easy enough.
 If you end up purchasing more rolls than required for this recipe, never fear because they won’t be around for long.

-This sauce is simple, although you must have a couple of items on hand to actually make it work.
+This mustard and Vidalia onion sauce is simple, although you must have a couple of items on hand to actually make it work.
 No substitutions.
 Chopped sweet onion, salted butter, Dijon, and whole grain Dijon.
-That's it.
+That’s it.
 Again, no substitutions…

 Assembly is simple for Hawaiian roll sliders.
 You’ll use a serrated knife to slice through the rolls before topping with ham, cheese, a couple of dill pickle chips, and the prepared sauce.
 That’s it.